fossas/spectrometer/README.md

 Download `fossa`

-Run `fossa analyze`
+Run `fossa analyze`, ideally on a build

-Debugging? see here
+Debugging? see (user manual section)

 ### Using Spectrometer as a standalone tool

 ## User Manual

+README

+Common topics

+FAQ, debugging, etc.

 ## Using Spectrometer